-Goal 1: Service Deliver: Deploy and manage our resources effectively to provide a full spectrum of services to the community through people, equipment, and infrastructure.
-Objective 1A Timeframe: End of Fourth Quarter of 2022 Assigned: Deputy Fire Chief Chris Angermuller Objective Critical Tasks Performance Measurement Develop service delivery plan that outlines staffing.
+Goal 1: Service Delivery: Deploy and manage our resources effectively to provide a full spectrum of services to the community through people, equipment, and infrastructure.
+Objective 1A Timeframe: End of Fourth Quarter of 2022 Assigned: Deputy Fire Chief Hendricks Objective Critical Tasks Performance Measurement Develop service delivery plan that outlines staffing.
 Form an internal committee to review station boundaries and meet on an annual basis.
 A committee has been formed and will be meeting on an annual basis or more often if needed.
 This committee will review existing or new boundaries and provide recommendations on needed changes.
 The committee includes representatives from the Captain and Engineer rank from each station.
+2023- This committee is not meeting on a regular basis and will be part of a department-wide committee review happening in 2024.
+2024 - A taskforce will be created in early 2024 to discuss station boundaries and assist with auto-aid areas.
 Develop a Job Description evaluation committee to ensure realistic job performance expectations and update current job descriptions while maintaining span of control.
 Not accomplished in this review period.
+2024 - This process has not currently been developed.
+Job Descriptions will be evaluated once all current job openings are filled.
+This will likely occur in late 2024.
 Update staffing SOP as the department grows on an annual basis or as needed.
 Include union in discussions involving staffing changes.
 Operational directive has been established and put in place to address staffing needs and changes as needed.
 All staffing changes are discussed with the union president to ensure proper communications are maintained.
 The operational directive that has been established will be replaced with a formal SOP (201.0 Minimum Staffing) that will go into effect January 23, 2023.
-Work to maintain staffing levels to meet NFPA 1710 staffing requirements for residential and commercial structure Assignments.
-Added an additional fire apparatus to commercial structure fire assignments.
+Our SOP needs to be formally reviewed and accepted.
+The Minimum Staffing SOP is now in Lexipol and is under (205) waiting for final approval.
+Work to maintain staffing levels to meet NFPA 1710 staffing requirements for Added an additional fire apparatus to commercial structure fire assignments.
 As a whole the organization needs to continue to work toward staffing levels at 4 people per fire apparatus.